MeganRoberts-dev/fit_horse/TESTING.md

 ## Lighthouse Audit

-I've tested my deployed project using the Lighthouse Audit tool to check for any major issues.
+The deployed project has been tested using the Lighthouse Audit tool to check for any major issues.

   | Page | Desktop  | Mobile |  Notes |
 | :------------ |:---------------:| -----:| -----:|